-Chasteberry is scientifically called Vitex agnus-castus.
-It is a popular herbal supplement that is often used to treat symptoms of premenstrual syndrome and menopause (1).
+Chasteberry is a popular herbal supplement that is mostly used to treat the symptoms of menopause and premenstrual syndrome (1).
+This herb is scientifically termed as Vitex agnus-castus.

 What Are The Side Effects Of Chasteberry?